oxidecomputer/lmar/README.md

 # lmar

-Prototype PCIe Lane Margining at the Receiver for illumos systems.
+PCIe Lane Margining at the Receiver for illumos systems.

 ## Overview